-Clustered residential developments are not permitted in the RR1 or RR2 zoning district.
+Clustered residential development.
 Clustered residential developments are residential developments in which groups or clusters of dwelling units may be located on adjoining individual building lots which may be smaller than the required minimum lot size for the zoning district in which they are located but within which land is set aside as open space, so long as the following requirements are satisfied:

-A. Minimum lot size.
+Minimum lot size.
 If the lots are connected to the public water and sewer systems, the minimum lot size for each single-family dwelling shall be 30,000 square feet and for each duplex dwelling shall be 40,000 square feet.
 If the lots are connected to the public water system but not the public sewer system, the minimum lot size for each single-family dwelling shall be 45,000 square feet and 60,000 square feet for each duplex.
 If the lots are not connected to the public water and sewer system, the minimum lot size for each single-family dwelling shall be 60,000 square feet and for each duplex dwelling shall be 80,000 square feet.